Games with an asterisk (*) contain spoilers

 The gameplay uses rock, paper, scissors for it's weaknesses.
 But more interestingly and fun for me is the system it uses for skills.
 No magic points, but rather turn cooldowns.
 It was really fun managing them in order to get all out attacks set or to find the perfect rhythm to optimally fight bosses.

 Now for the story.
-I will admit that the beginnings of the game is probably the weakest part for me.
+I will admit that the first half of the game is probably the weakest part for me.
 It was kind of frustrating for me to be spending most of the timeloops to look for keys simply because a main character overlooked something that I wanted to check.
 I think it made some interesting character moments for Siffrin, but I think it also made the game longer than needed.
 But the game is incredibly strong with how the protagonist handles the timeloops otherwise.
 I think all the characters are incredibly loveable, and it was fun to discover what their deal was as the game progressed.
-(Putting it out there that Odile is my favorite)
+(Putting it out there that Odile is my favorite.)
+Though I also think the writing could've been so much stronger, I was left wanting a lot more out of the characters and the journey they've been on prior to the story.

 The art and character designs are really charming.
 I think the visuals of the enemies even when they don't have hands, are well done to keep it transparent what type they are.
 (Even if you can't, the game provides a scan ability which doesn't use a turn!
 Best scan ability ever.)
 The expressions of the characters are really cute and fun.
 I loved them so much